9630613/Trajectory-planning-of-UR10-robot/README.md

 <img src="https://github.com/9630613/Trajectory-planning-of-UR10-robot/blob/main/Images/the%20desired%20velocities.jpg" width= "500">

 # Invers kinematics
-Controling the robot is with joint configuration, so q matrix is the joint configuration at every moment.
+Controling the robot is with joint configuration, so q matrix That is the joint configuration at every moment is given.
 $$𝑞′ = 𝐽_{𝐴−1}(𝑞) $$
-With integration from dq we can find q (joint configuration) but there is a problem when a joint is in singularity  the jacobian loses its rank and we can’t control the robot ,it will  stop or move undesirable, thus Damped last squares method is used
+With integrating from drivative of q, the joint configuration (q) is produced, but there is a problem when a joint is in singularity.
+As the result, the jacobian loses its rank and we can’t control the robot.
+That will stops the robot from working or moves it undesirably. thus, the Damped last squares method is used.
 $$𝐽^* = 𝐽^T(𝐽 𝐽^T + {𝛾^2}I)^{-1}$$
-Now with using a suitable γ ,we can control robot in the singularities.
+Now with using a suitable γ , we can control robot in the singularities.

 # Controlling robot (IK Algorithm)
-In order to control the robot on the desired path ,we should make an error and get a feedback in every moment thus the error is calculated between task desired and the actual end_effector  position and orientation
+In order to control the robot on the desired path, an error is calculated between desired task and the actual end_effector position and orientation.
-The error is
+The error is :

 $$ 𝑒 = 𝑥_{𝑑𝑒𝑠𝑖𝑟𝑒𝑑} − 𝑥_{endeffector} $$

-End effector pos is a 6 by1 matrix of the  6th joint position  with euler angles in every moment  Finally
+The end-effector position is a 6 by 1 matrix including the position of the 6th joint and euler angles at every moment.
+Finally:

 $$ 𝑑_𝑞 = 𝐽^T(𝐽 𝐽^T + 𝛾^2{I})^{−1}(𝑑𝑥_{𝑑𝑒𝑠𝑖𝑟𝑒𝑑} − 𝑘 𝐼(𝑥_{𝑑𝑒𝑠𝑖𝑟𝑒𝑑} − 𝑥_{endeffector})) $$

-k in this robot 2000
+k in this robot 2000.
 now the robot is controlled desirability also we can get the error feedback and  decreaes the error very well.

 <img src="https://github.com/9630613/Trajectory-planning-of-UR10-robot/blob/main/Images/error%20%20(order10%5E15).jpg" width= "500">